 “Verily I say unto you, There be some standing here, which shall not taste of death, till they see the Son of man coming in his kingdom.”
 (Matthew 16:28).

-Jesus said that two thousand years ago, it never happened, and most of the people who knew Jesus are dead by now.
-We need to consider our future instead of waiting for the world to end.
 The Bible says little about environmental issues.
-In Genesis, God gave us dominion over creation, which could tell us to take care of the world, or it could say God gave us the world to exploit.
-The bronze age people who wrote Genesis never saw the extensive environmental damage of the modern world, and they did not realize how critical ecological issues would become.
+In Genesis, God gave us dominion over creation, which can be interpreted as a mandate to care for the world, or it could suggest that God gave us the world to exploit.
+The Bronze Age people who wrote Genesis never witnessed the extensive environmental damage of the modern world, and they did not realize the critical importance of ecological issues.

 Section 3: War is never holy